-The National Institute of Building Sciences (Institute) and the U.S. Department of Energy (DOE) are working to develop voluntary national guidelines, known as the Better Buildings Workforce Guidelines, to improve the quality and consistency of commercial building workforce credentials.
-The Institute established the Commercial Workforce Credentialing Council to lead development of those guidelines.
+The National Institute of Building Sciences (Institute) and the U.S. Department of Energy (DOE) have developed voluntary national guidelines, known as the Better Buildings Workforce Guidelines, to improve the quality and consistency of commercial building workforce credentials.
+The Institute established the Commercial Workforce Credentialing Council (CWCC) to lead development of those guidelines.

 Improving the operational performance of commercial buildings requires highly skilled and qualified workers, particularly as building technologies become more advanced.
 Yet the lack of national guidelines for energy-related professional credentials represents a major barrier to the quality, consistency and scalability of this workforce.
-The Better Buildings Workforce Guidelines will initially address commercial building workforce training and certification programs for five key energy-related jobs: energy auditor, commissioning professional, building/stationary engineer, facility manager and energy manager.
+The Better Buildings Workforce Guidelines will initially address commercial building workforce training and certification programs for four key energy-related jobs: energy auditor, commissioning professional, building/stationary engineer and energy manager.

 Should you have any additional questions about the Commercial Workforce Credentialing Council, please contact: